 Introduction to Disability

-New York State Statutory Disability Insurance is a mandatory benefits, Rates and Form are available immediately on site.
+New York State Statutory Disability Insurance is a mandatory benefit, Rates and Forms are available immediately on site.

 Protects your most valuable asset and your ability to earn an income.

 Disability insurance pays cash benefits to the policyholder in the event the insured is unable to work due to sickness or injury.
 That cash benefit ranges from 50% to 70% of income.
 The insurance company will not pay more than 70% of its income because there must be an incentive to return to work.

 If you pay the premium the benefits are normally received free from income tax, if the premiums are paid by an employer, the benefits are taxable as ordinary income.

 A disability policy is composed of various elements.
 Please be advised that the terms used below are not universal and that they vary among the various policie available in the marketplace.

 – It is the period of time the insured must wait after becoming disabled to receive benefits.
 Typical waiting periods are 30, 60, 90,120,180, and 360 days.
 The longer the elimination period the less expensive the policy.

 – It is the period of time the benefits will be paid following the elimination period.
 The benefit period could be from 2 years to age 65 to lifetime.
 The longer the benefit period the more expensive the policy.

 The Amount of Benefit

 – The larger the pay-out the more expensive the policy.
 The benefit will not normally exceed 70% of income.